silveirago/OpenMIDIStomper/README.md

 # OpenMIDIStomper

 ## Description
-_openMIDIStomper is an Arduino-based MIDI controller that provides customizable MIDI message sending capabilities using buttons, potentiometers, and LEDs.
-This project is designed to offer flexible control over MIDI devices for musicians and hobbyists.
+_openMIDIStomper is an Arduino-based MIDI foot controller that provides customizable MIDI message sending capabilities using buttons, potentiometers, and LEDs.
+It can control any DAW plugin since it's USB MIDI Class compliant.
+It features 8 stomp buttons and 8 LEDs, all housed in a Hammond aluminum enclosure.
+The pedalboard has 8 banks, and each button can send up to 5 different messages, configurable through a browser editor.

 ## Features
 - **Button Control:** Send MIDI messages using button presses.